-Here’s what you need to know about the National Institute of Family and Life Advocates v.
-Becerra before oral arguments are expected to begin late next year.
+Here’s what you need to know about National Institute of Family and Life Advocates v.
+Becerra before oral arguments are expected to begin on March 20.

 What does the California law say?

 California’s Freedom, Accountability, Comprehensive Care and Transparency Act, more commonly known as the FACT Act, was passed in October 2015.
 It requires pregnancy facilities to post a disclosure to inform clients that “California has public programs that provide immediate free or low-cost access to comprehensive family planning services, prenatal care and abortion for eligible women,” according to the law.
 It also requires unlicensed, non-medical facilities to inform clients that they are not licensed medical providers.

 The public notice is required to be posted in a “conspicuous place” in the facility’s waiting room, and must be "8.5 inches by 11 inches and written in no less than 22-point type."
 However, clinics can also choose to provide printed or digital notices to clients instead.

 If pregnancy centers fail to comply with the law, they’re fined $500 for a first offense and $1,000 for each subsequent offense, according to the law.

 More than 700,000 California women become pregnant each year, and half of those pregnancies are unintended.
 Yet, “thousands of women remain unaware of the public programs available to provide them with contraception, health education and counseling, family planning, prenatal care, abortion or delivery,” California legislators argue.

 “Because pregnancy decisions are time sensitive, and care early in pregnancy is important, California must supplement its own efforts to advise women of its reproductive health programs,” the law reads.